luau-lang/luau/rfcs/new-nonstrict.md

 (the equivalent of) non-strict mode.
 The success typing function type `(S)->T` is the equivalent of our
 `(~S)->error & (unknown)->(T|error)`.

+We could put the `@checked` annotation on individual function argments rather than the function type.

 We could use this design to infer checked functions.
 In function `f(x1, ..., xN) B end`, we could generate the context